 - The Telefónica Group’s average maturity of net financial debt is intended to stay above 6 years, or be restored above that threshold in a reasonable period of time if it eventually falls below it.
 This principle is considered as a guideline when managing debt and access to credit markets, but not a rigid requirement.
 When calculating the average maturity for the net financial debt and part of the undrawn credit lines can be considered as offsetting the shorter debt maturities, and extension options on some financing facilities may be considered as exercised, for calculation purposes.

-At December 31, 2013, gross financial debt scheduled to mature in 2014 amounted to approximately 9,214 million euros (which includes: (i) the net position of derivative financial instruments and certain current payables and (ii) 582 million euros of notes with an option of early repayment option and no contractual obligation to be repaid).
-These maturities are lower than the amount of funds available, calculated as the sum of: a) current financial assets and cash at December 31, 2013 (11,682 million euros excluding derivative financial instruments), b) annual cash generation projected for 2014; and c) undrawn credit facilities arranged with banks whose original maturity is over one year (an aggregate of more than 11,831 million euros at December 31, 2013), providing flexibility to the Telefónica Group with regard to accessing capital or credit markets in the next 12 months.
-For a further description of the Telefónica Group’s liquidity and capital resources in 2013, see Note 13.2 Financial Liabilities and Appendix V.
+At December 31, 2014, gross financial debt scheduled to mature in 2015 amounted to approximately 8,491 million euros (which includes the net position of derivative financial instruments and certain current payables).
+These maturities are lower than the amount of funds available, calculated as the sum of: a) cash and cash equivalents and current financial assets other than those in Venezuela (367 million euros) and Telefónica’s participation in Telco’s bond (principal amount of 1,225 million euros) totalling 7,869 million euros; b) annual cash generation projected for 2015, and c) undrawn credit facilities arranged with banks whose original maturity is over one year (an aggregate of more than 10,618 million euros at December 31, 2014), providing flexibility to the Telefónica Group with regard to accessing capital or credit markets in the next 12 months.
+For a further description of the Telefónica Group’s liquidity and capital resources in 2014, see Note 13.2 Financial Liabilities and Appendix V.